All exams and assignments should be submitted at the scheduled time.

 If you find yourself needing extensions frequently or getting more and more behind on work, please make an appointment to discuss your situation with your dean.

-You may also want to consult with Rachel Heiser, Director of Academic Support.
+You may also want to consult with Rachel Heiser, Assistant Dean and Director of Academic Support.

 An extension beyond the semester's deadline for written work (the last day of classes) requires: